It’s easy to underestimate the power a great Facebook cover photo can have for your business.

 Keep things interesting…

 It is important to keep things fresh and update your cover photo every once in a while.
 Take advantage of new seasons, special events, offers, and holidays to change your cover photo and customize it around the topic.
-(Don’t forget about Facebook’s cover photo rules & regulations!)
+Use tools like Canva, PicMonkey, and Adobe Spark to create a unique design, add text or create collages.
+All of these tools have templates that are the correct size for a Facebook cover photo and include a variety of design options.

 A stunning Facebook cover photo will help you stay top of mind with customers and members without spending tons of money on advertising.
 Facebook is all about individual people connecting, so when you’re choosing the right cover photo for your page, think about what they’ll like as people, not just as potential customers.